pixeloven/typescript-react-component-library/README.md

 ```
 The above will build our SCSS, TypeScript, and Storybook into our build directory.

-## Adding global constants
+## Adding Process Env Variables
-> Note: This is discourage as it creates an interdependence between the build process and application
+> Note: Adding process.env variables to the client is discouraged as it creates an interdependence between the build process and application

 TBD